• Home

 He mentioned Andrew Porter's review in 1977, “To do a Wagner opera in the way Wagner asked for it to be done.” also said, “Schenk Tannhäuser, proves just as presentable — and arguably more necessary — in 2023.”

-The main artists were, Andreas Schager, Tannhauser, the passionate Wagner voice, "his artistry ran the gamut from joy to despair."
-Christian Gerhaher, wolfram, "an elegant and intelligent lieder singer, his easy projection was a revelation, carrying the gentleness of his tone and impeccable articulation.
+The leading artists were Andreas Schager, Tannhäuser, the passionate Wagner voice; "his artistry ran the gamut from joy to despair."
+Christian Gerhaher, Wolfram, "an elegant and intelligent lieder singer, his easy projection was a revelation, carrying the gentleness of his tone and impeccable articulation.
 Such a feeling of intimate connection to a voice is rare in this enormous building."
 Ekaterina Gubanova, Venus, "voluptuous sound was thrilling."
 Elza van den Heever, Elisabeth, " guileless faith with a light, shining tone and feathery vibrato - effortless projection. " Donald Runnicles, the conductor, "keeps an ideal pace, and the orchestra plays with a near-magical blend of color and warmth, full of details, glowing. "

-After Gerhaher as Wolfram, sang "Abendstern" at 3rd act, it was tranquillo, the serenity.
+After Gerhaher as Wolfram, sang "Abendstern" in the 3rd act, it was tranquillo, the serenity.
 I've never felt my heart empty at Met like that.
-Then the key changed, suggesting Sharger Tannhauser's conflicts.
+Then the key changed, suggesting that Sharger Tannhauser's conflicts had arisen.
 He told the story about Rome.
 His serious Wagner singing was all coming into me because Gerhaher made me ready to observe Sharger's Wagnl art.
 In the one before the last performance, he was more emotional like Mime in Siegfried.
-The last day's Van den Heever's openness!
+The previous day's Van den Heever's openness!
 I felt her concentration from pianissimo to fortissimo.
 It was the extra glossy voice, really bravissimo.
-I saw her mouth open and her jaw almost came off, but such effortless innocence notes and operatic dynamics were naturally associated with her characteristics and the role.
-Gubanova as Venus, mainly sings in 1st act.
-There is the famous aria, but I found her beauty in the later when she sang with Scharger, mid-long note, vibrato was more than Van den Heever has.
+I saw her mouth open, and her jaw almost dropped, but such effortless innocence and operatic dynamics were naturally associated with her characteristics and the role.
+Gubanova as Venus mainly sings in 1st act.
+There is the famous aria, but I found her beauty in the latter when she sang with Schager, mid-long note, vibrato was more than Van den Heever has.
 I saw her 1st class mezzo vocal art.

-This is his word from the heart and We can see that the world's best musicians, audiences, and critics share a common awareness.
-It is a light in the people who are passionate about classical music.
+This is his word from the heart, and we can see that the world's best musicians, audiences, and critics share a common awareness.
+It is a light for the people who are passionate about classical music.

 Lastly, Met Choir's Pilgrims’ Chorus.
 The amount of voice replaced my all-good memory at Met in 20 years.
 It remains overwhelming.